 12. Create smart storage space with pegs and shelves

-Loving how this utility room has been given a smart look with painted pine tongue and groove wall panelling that is topped with a neat peg shelf.
+Loving how this smaller utility room has been given a smart look with, a grey colour scheme, a mix of baskets and cabinets and a neat peg shelf.
 The storage shelf provides display and hanging space that's ideal for making a utility room practical and good looking.

 Have a look at our wall panelling design ideas and advice to find out more about creating this look.